 One of the most common questions I’ve gotten over the last decade is, “how much does stem cell therapy cost?”
 They actually seem most often to want to know more specifically how much it should cost.

-These kinds of questions on what are common and reasonable prices have continued in 2021.
-However, the types of queries have also evolved as things have gotten more complicated.
-There are many layers to the question of cost, which I cover here in today’s article.
+These kinds of questions on what are common and reasonable prices have continued in 2023.
+However, the types of queries have also evolved.
+Things have gotten more complicated.
+There are many layers to the question of cost.
+I cover the key elements here in today’s article.
 In the big picture, the most worrisome potential cost is to your health if you proceed with unproven stem cell injections.

 What is in this article